-This practical four day course provides a comprehensive understanding of a veterinary medicine development in the EU and USA.
+This intensive four-day course provides a thorough understanding of how to develop a veterinary medicine in the EU and USA.

-This course has been designed to demonstrate how pharmaceutical, pharmacological, toxicological and clinical investigations and regulatory management are brought together in the development programme.
-It will take the participants through all the stages in the development of a veterinary medicinal product for which a marketing authorisation is sought in the European Union and the USA.
+The event has been designed to demonstrate how pharmaceutical, pharmacological, toxicological and clinical investigations and regulatory management are brought together in the development programme.
+It will take participants through all the stages in the development of a veterinary medicinal product for which a marketing authorisation is sought in the EU and the USA.
 Presentations will cover pharmaceutical and process development, toxicological, pharmacological, residues and environmental studies, safety risk assessments, clinical development, regulatory and marketing input and project management.
-An important part of the programme will be devoted to working on case studies in the workshop sessions.

 Gain a comprehensive understanding of the processes for the EU and USA, including: